ShrutiPardeshi24/EVBV-Insurance-Eligibility/README.md

 Build classification model to predict weather the insurance will be claimed or not.

-Also fine-tune the hyperparameters & compare the evaluation metrics of vaious classification algorithms.
+Also fine-tune the hyperparameters & compare the evaluation metrics of various classification algorithms.